 Olivia was a New Music / Research Artist at the 2024 Percussive Arts Society International Convention, presenting her commission of Ancel Neeley’s “37 Across 39 Down.”
 She has also worked on notable projects such as John Luther Adams’ GRAMMY-nominated recording of “Sila: The Breath of the World,” the premiere of Michael Gordon’s “Field of Vision,” and “A New Age for New Age, Vol. 5.”
 A collaborator at heart, she has premiered chamber and solo works by many composers, recently including Nicole Knorr, Jake Ellzey, Chloe Liuyan Liu, and Jeremy Esquer.

-As a composer, songwriter and producer, Olivia is inspired by everything and everything.
+As a composer, songwriter and producer, Olivia is inspired by everything and anything.
 Having written songs since for as long as she can remember, Olivia combines her percussion training, her love of electronic production and her songwriting experience to make music that swims amongst both popular and unconventional idioms.
 Most recently, this is exemplified by her 35-minute record, MIDDLES.
 Olivia’s work has been showcased internationally, on radio shows like Brighton, UK’s 1BTN.FM, Latvia’s NABA FM 95.8 and Berlin’s Refuge Worldwide radio.
 Olivia has been a finalist for the 2022 Petrichor Music Competition, and her work has been featured in the 2023 Maker Music Festival.
 Her music has been a part of Untergeschoss der Pandora’s 2023 Pandora’s Music Box advent calendar.

 Olivia Cirisan is a percussionist, teacher, singer/songwriter, composer and producer based in Ann Arbor, MI.
 Olivia’s range of work is diverse, as she involves herself in way too many creative projects and musical interests :)